qzkinhit/DemandClean/README.md

-# DemandClean

-**DemandClean: A Multi-Objective Learning Framework for Balancing Model Tolerance to Data Authenticity and Diversity**
+# DemandClean: A Multi-Objective Learning Framework for Balancing Model Tolerance to Data Authenticity and Diversity

 This repository contains the implementation for our paper:
 **"DemandClean: A Multi-Objective Learning Framework for Balancing Model Tolerance to Data Authenticity and Diversity"**, which proposes a reinforcement learning-based framework to explore how machine learning models tolerate and respond to various types of data quality issues.